 4. Cut losses fast.

 "Trend following is the purest, simplest, and easiest way to make the big money.
 It uses only what the markets are telling us about themselves--the current price trend."

 6 million+ listens across 600+ episodes: investments, economics, decision-making, behavior & entrepreneurship.
 Guests: Nobel Prize winners Robert Aumann, Angus Deaton, Daniel Kahneman, Harry Markowitz & Vernon Smith.
-And: James Altucher, Jean-Philippe Bouchaud, Marc Faber, Tim Ferriss, Jason Fried, Gerd Gigerenzer, Larry Hite, Sally Hogshead, Ryan Holiday, Jack Horner, Ewan Kirk, Steven Kotler, Michael Mauboussin, Barry Ritholtz, Jim Rogers, Jack Schwager, Ed Seykota, Philip Tetlock & Walter Williams.
+And: Jean-Philippe Bouchaud, Marc Faber, Tim Ferriss, Jason Fried, Gerd Gigerenzer, Larry Hite, Sally Hogshead, Ryan Holiday, Jack Horner, Ewan Kirk, Steven Kotler, Michael Mauboussin, Barry Ritholtz, Jim Rogers, Jack Schwager, Ed Seykota, Philip Tetlock & Walter Williams.